 Del Vento Law Protects New Jersey Workers When It Counts

 Workers across the state are getting down to business, from workers on construction sites who spend their days with heavy machinery to teachers who chase children across playgrounds.
-If you are working hard to make New Jersey a better state to live in, New Jersey should be working to make your workplace safer places, too.
+If you are working hard to make New Jersey a better state to live in, New Jersey should be working to make your workplace a safer place, too.
 This is at the heart of workers’ compensation laws.

 Steps To Take After A Workplace Injury